+compatible Capable of existing together in harmony (as distinguished from identical).

+comprehensive A long-range plan intended to guide the growth and development of a community as specified by RCW 36.70, 35.63, or 35A.63.

+development standards Standards Standards Minimum standards for new development required by local government for the provision of roadways, fire and building safety improvements, and utilities.

+joint plan A comprehensive plan prepared for a geographic area that is jointly prepared and adopted by the county and the city.

+joint planning

+joint planning area

-Capable of existing together in harmony (as distinguished from compatible identical). guide the growth and long-range plan intended to comprehensive A development of a community as specified by RCW 36.70, 35.63, plan or 35A.63.
-Minimum standards for new development required by local development government for the provision of roadways, fire and building standards safety improvements, and utilities.
-A comprehensive plan prepared for a geographic area that is joint plan jointly prepared and adopted by the county and the city.
-The process described in Section VII of this Memorandum. joint planning The portion of the unincorporated county which is the future joint growth and service area of a city and for which planning will planning area occur jointly between the county and that city.
+The portion of the unincorporated county which is the future growth and service area of a city and for which planning will occur jointly between the county and that city.
 (See Figure 1 for specification of Joint Planning Area boundaries).

-New development that is not contiguous with existing leapfrog development and that leaves substantial vacant land in development between.
-The gradual progression of new development outward from phasing of existing developed areas, supported by necessary public development facilities and services.
-The full range of services traditionally provided by local public government including police and fire protection, roads, services utilities, schools and parks.
-The area planned for low intensity residential and resource land uses.
-The mechanism by which the short-term urban growth area triggering expands in response to development that occurs within cities.
-Commercial, residential and industrial development that urban requires municipal utilities.
+The process described in Section VII of this Memorandum.

+leapfrog development New development that is not contiguous with existing development and that leaves substantial vacant land in between.

+phasing of development development facilities and services.

+public services services traditionally provided by local government including police and fire protection, roads, utilities, schools and parks.

+rural The area planned for low intensity residential and resource land uses.

+triggering The mechanism by which the short-term urban growth area expands in response to development that occurs within cities.

+urban Commercial, residential and industrial development that requires municipal utilities.
 Urban residential development is generally four or more units per acre.

-The area within the three cities and the urbanized unincorporated urban core area close to city limits.
-Refers to sewage service consistent with the LOTT Urban Area utility Wastewater Management Plan and to water service consistent with the Thurston County Coordinated Water System Plan.
+urban core The area within the three cities and the urbanized unincorporated area close to city limits.

+utility Refers to sewage service consistent with the LOTT Urban Area Wastewater Management Plan and to water service consistent with the Thurston County Coordinated Water System Plan.
 AGREED TO BY:

-Chair, Board of Thurston County Commissione's
+Chair, Board hurston County Commissione